Turante/sandbox-theme/trunk/sandbox-kubrick/kubrick-readme.txt

 	@import url('sandbox-kubrick/kubrick-style.css');

+== IMPORTANT FOR WORDPRESS 2.0.X USERS ==

+If you intend to use this design with the Sandbox running WordPress 2.0.x, please note you will need to update the name of an image in the design CSS: kubrickbg-ltr.jpg => kubrickbg.jpg.

+This is because of language support introduced in WordPress 2.2 and left-to-right vs. right-to-left variables.

 == LICENSE ==

 The Kubrick design for Sandbox, by Andy Skelton, is licensed under the GNU General Public License: